 The future of work

 While working virtually is a monumental change for most people, there’s a reason why many industry experts are calling it the future of work.
 According to Fast Company, 34% of business leaders surveyed at the Global Leadership Summit said more than half their company’s full-time workforce would be working remotely by 2020.
-82% of telecommuters reported lower stress levels and 80% claimed to have higher morale (PGI 2014 State of Telecommuting).
+According to a joint report by FlexJobs and Global Workplace Analytics, 90% of employees said their morale would increase when offered more flexible work arrangements and schedules.
 Taking complete ownership of your workday – read: no micromanagers hovering over your desk all day, no nine-to-five workday, no dress code – is empowering.

 But although the perks are many, there will be plenty of challenges, too.
 Many remote workers have a hard time coping with the lack of social interaction, bounty of home distractions (those dirty dishes in the sink that are calling your name), lack of on-demand, on-site tech support, and general feeling of disconnectedness.
 Luckily, there are ways to overcome each of these roadblocks, with the right discipline and set of tools.